yazishkhan/Server-Build/week1.md

 ## Author
 ### By.
 [Yazish Khan](https://www.linkedin.com/in/yazish-khan-3634752b7?utm_source=share&utm_campaign=share_via&utm_content=profile&utm_medium=android_app)

-Hello, I am **Yazish khan** Writing this Documentation to share my DevOps journey With the Project of Physical-server.
+Hello, I am **Yazish khan** Writing this Documentation to share my DevOps journey With the Project of On-Premises-Server.
 Which I had building.

 ### 1. Introduction.
-This is a week 1 of the series to build the Physical-Server from Zero to Hero.
+This is a week 1 of the series to build the On-Premises-Server from Zero to Hero.

 #### Steps involving to build server: </br>
 1. Choosing Hardware